+No one should go to jail for using cannabis, but no one should go to the hospital either.
 As the California legal cannabis market matures and expands, there is an urgent need for more clear, prominent, accurate and comprehensive health information for California cannabis consumers.
+The retail adult-use market is thriving, growing 249% between 2018-2021.
 83% of Americans think that where cannabis is legal, labels should help them identify safe, legal products.
-The Cannabis Right to Know Act will provide accurate, visible, and science-based health and safer-use information allowing Californians to recognize a legal product more easily and make informed decisions when using California cannabis.
+The Cannabis Right to Know Act will make available more accurate and science-based health and safer-use information allowing Californians to make informed decisions when using California cannabis.